MultimodalUniverse/MultimodalUniverse/scripts/gaia/README.md

 There are some flags for quality control:

 - `ruwe` is the renormalized unit weight error, where you can typically remove sources with ruwe > 1.4 if you want to select single stars

-## Data Download

-The data are available from Globus at the following link: [Gaia DR3 Dataset](https://app.globus.org/file-manager/collections/90f5713a-e74d-11ec-9bd2-2d2219dcc1fa/overview).

-The current parent sample is built from the Gaia Source Catalog and the XP coefficients, and `build_parent_sample.py` healpix-ifies it.
-To create the actual parent sample, you need to download the source catalogs and XP coefficients, then join it all together into one HDF5 file.